-Recent publications include: “Losing the Temper of Reason: Self-reflections out of Time” (Parallax, April 2012); “An Experience of Thought: Measure for Endurance” (Transmediale Resource, February 2012).
+Recent publications include: “Thinking Performance in Neoliberal Times: Adorno Encounters Neutral Hero” (in Adorno and Performance, eds.
+Karoline Gritzner and Will Daddario, Palgrave, forthcoming); “Cosmology of Worlds Apart” (in Nerve Lantern 7, forthcoming), “Losing the Temper of Reason: Self-reflections out of Time” (Parallax, April 2012); “An Experience of Thought: Measure for Endurance” (Transmediale Resource, February 2012).

-Ioana furthers her theoretical investigations through interdisciplinary performance-making activities.
+Ioana interweaves her theoretical investigations with interdisciplinary performance-making activities.
 She combines traditional and experimental artistic methods in her exploration of performance as a site for the creation and transmission of knowledge and as a story-telling device.
-She is an alumna of the Watermill Summer Program 2011 under the artistic direction of Robert Wilson and has worked with Richard Maxwell and the New York City Players as dramaturg for Vision Disturbance (Abrons Arts Center, NYC) and as intern for Ads (P.S.122, NYC).
+She is an alumna of the Watermill Summer Program under the artistic direction of Robert Wilson and has worked with Richard Maxwell and the New York City Players as dramaturg for Vision Disturbance (Abrons Arts Center, NYC).
 Ioana is also the co-founder and artistic director of the Listening LabOratory performance group associated with Brown University.

 Ioana holds dual B.A.s in Theatre Arts & Performance Studies and Modern Culture & Media (with double honors, magna cum laude, Phi Beta Kappa) from Brown University.